 The group operates from a large warehouse beside a vacant factory site near the Berana International Airport.
-Near the old factory another has been torn down and is a large vacant lot.
+Near the old factory another has been torn down, and is now a big vacant lot.
 The kids from a nearby housing estate for the poor use it as a playground.
 The criminal group doesn’t mind, as it makes it easier for them to tell when police spies are around.
 The kids react to unknown adults, and the criminals take that as a hint to check them out.
 Most are minor criminals who are strongly encouraged to go to another area when they get out of the hospital.

 In late 2004 the Berana RIS Commander learns of a very smart Guards officer who’s only thirteen years old.
-After reading the officer’s short file and noting he’s a Sensei Cho in the Way of the Hand he requests the loan of Junior Lieutenant Gordon Mannheim to help with this case.
+After reading the officer’s short file, and noting he’s a Sensei Cho in the Way of the Hand, he requests the loan of Junior Lieutenant Gordon Mannheim to help with this case.
 He figures Gerry can protect himself, and being so young should put him below the criminal group’s security radar.

 Target in Sight